How to Become a Backend Developer in 2026

 Reality

 Portfolio projects and practical skills matter far more than a diploma.
-Employers evaluate your ability to design APIs, write clean code, and solve real problems.
-A well-architected project on GitHub with proper documentation, tests, and CI/CD speaks louder than any degree.
+Employers evaluate your ability to design APIs, write clean code, and solve problems.
+A well-architected GitHub project with tests and CI/CD speaks louder than any degree.

 Myth